-I don't think that formula applies to fallen pinecones.
-Since late August,
+I don't think that formula applies to DOR pinecones.
+Since late August, a

-of the cones are gone now, retrieved by squirrels, or pulverized into the
+of the cones are gone now, retrieved by squirrels; a few pulverized into

 overproduction in the natural world.
 If I need further proof that 2020 is

-the *Autumn of the Pinecone,* I listen for lingering crossbills or watch
+the *Autumn of the Pinecone,* I listen for lingering crossbills and watch

-the red squirrels attend cone caches or raid their neighbor's, lots of
+the red squirrels attend their own cone caches and raid their neighbors',

-helter-skelter rushing, whirring voices like tapedecks run amok.
+lots of helter-skelter rushing and whirring voices like tapedecks run amok.